 Hedge Creek Falls is located in the town of Dunsmuir, and it’s a short 5-minute hike to get to an awesome waterfall.
-It’s one of the few waterfalls that you can walk down to and actually walk behind it to go to the other side of the falls itself.
-Plus, it’s a great place for photography, and it’s not even usually that busy.
+It’s one of the few waterfalls that you can walk down to and actually walk behind to go to the other side of the falls.
+Plus, it’s an excellent place for photography, and it’s not even usually that busy.

 Read more about Hedge Creek Falls here.